ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 There are a lot of ways by which you can achieve this in pre ES2015.

-Let's understand below code by which we achieved setting default parameter value.
+Let's understand the code below by which we achieved setting default parameter value.

 **Method 1: Setting default parameter value**